Jolg42/awesome-typography/README.md

 * [Metapolator](https://github.com/metapolator) Web-based GUI for creating UFO and Metafont fonts.
 * [Birdfont](https://github.com/johanmattssonm/birdfont) A font editor which can generate fonts in TTF, EOT, SVG and BF format.
 * [Glyphr Studio](https://twitter.com/glyphrstudio) A free, web-based font editor, focusing on font design hobbyists.
+* [DTL OTMaster Light](http://www.fontmaster.nl/) In the Light editions of dtl OTMaster only the saving of files is disabled.
+Checking fonts and exporting OpenType Layout features ﬁles, be and ik formats, and Character Layout (.cha) ﬁles is possible though.

 ### Non-Free
 * [Robofont](http://doc.robofont.com) UFO based, mac only, font editor.